Team-Silver-Sphere/SquadJS/factory/templates/readme-template.md

   "discord": "Discord Login Token",
 },
 ```
 Connectors should be named, for example the above is named `discord`, and should have the associated config against it.
 Configs can be specified by name in plugin options.
+Should a connector not be needed by any plugin then the default values can be left or you can remove it from your config file.

 See below for more details on connectors and their associated config.